 Boring methods are widely used for subsurface investigations to collect samples, in almost all types of soil, for visual inspection or laboratory testing.
 There are several boring techniques like auger boring, rotary drilling, wash boring, percussion drilling, auger drilling, and test pits that are employed to collect disturbed and undisturbed samples of soils.

-These techniques are used to take soil samples at a certain practical depth, for example, auger boring collects undisturbed soil sample at a depth of 35m, whereas, the sampling depths for percussion drilling, wash boring, and rotary drilling
+These techniques are used to take soil samples at a certain practical depth, for example, auger boring collects undisturbed soil sample at a depth of 35m, whereas, the sampling depths for percussion drilling, wash boring, and rotary drilling are around 70m.

 1. Auger Boring